cstritt/detettore/README.md

 		reference genome

 Note on the paired-end reads:
 It is assumed that the paired-end reads were aligned to a reference genome with BWA-MEM (Li 2013).
 The reason for this restriction is that detettore uses the AS (alignment score) and XS (secondary alignment score) tags in the bam file to determine whether a read maps uniquely to the reference genome.
 Other aligners might not produce these optional tags.
 It should be easy, however, to adapt the source code to different tags.

 Installation
 ------------

-Detettore is written in Python 2.
+Detettore is written in Python 3.
 First, clone the repository to your computer

 	$ git clone https://github.com/cstritt/detettore

 Install the necessary Python packages by running the setup script:

     	$ python setup.py install

-If Python 3 is the system default ($ python --version), the easiest solution is to run detettore on a virtual environment.
+If Python 3 is not the system default ($ python --version), the easiest solution is to run detettore on a virtual environment.
 Create one using these commands:

-    	$ virtualenv -p python2.7 <location>
+    	$ virtualenv -p python3.7 <location>
     	$ source <location>/bin/activate

 Or when using Anaconda:

-	$ conda create -n myenv python=2.7
+	$ conda create -n detettore python=3.7
-	$ source activate myenv
+	$ source activate detettore

 Then run setup.py on the activated environment.

 Usage